Wage assessments in Australian Disability Enterprises

 - Updates through disability e-news.
 To join the disability e-news mailing list, visit the enews website.

 The Department has also established an information line for people with disability who may have questions about the Court case or want further information about their wages and conditions.
 The contact details for the information line are as follows:

 Temporary Exemption from the Disability Discrimination Act (1992)

-We want to make sure that the transition process is as smooth as possible and that a changing industrial landscape does not lead to unintended consequences, like people with disability losing their jobs.
+The three-year timeframe was to make sure that the transition process was as smooth as possible and that a changing industrial landscape did not lead to unintended consequences, like people with disability losing their jobs.